 There he continued with his hand weaving business, until in 1866 he formed a partnership with his two brothers-in-law, James and Benjamin Dickson.
 Following the formation of this Company, Dickson, Ferguson & Co., the partners decided to build a new factory.
-Work was started in 1867 on the site which Thomas Ferguson had earlier bought, and the factory was equipped with power driven looms with Jacquard machines for damask weaving.
+Work was started in 1867 on the site which Thomas Ferguson had earlier purchase the lease, and the factory was equipped with steam powered looms with Jacquard machines for damask weaving.

 In 1883 the two Dickson brothers retired from the business.
 The Company with its present title was incorporated in 1884 with Thomas and his sons, Howard and Norman, being the first directors with another son, Thomas S. as secretary.
 In later years three grandsons of the founder entered the Company while two great-grandsons and one great-great-grandson were all actively involved in the business.
 To find out more about the history of linen in Banbridge and Thomas Ferguson.

 In December 1988 Thomas Ferguson & Co.
 Ltd. joined the Franklins Group.
 This was formed by another textile Company based in Banbridge Franklins International Ltd. Franklins is the premier badge, label and embroidery specialist in the UK and Ireland and was founded in 1835, in Coventry.

 In November, 2012 the John England brand came under the same ownership as Thomas Ferguson.
 John England (Banbridge) Ltd. is a designer and wholesaler of apparel and interior fabrics, and carries a wide range of unique off-the-shelf linens.

 In January, 2015 John England (Banbridge) Ltd. joined Franklins Group.
 Now as a sister company of Thomas Ferguson both companies are working very closely together.
 John England exclusively sells fabrics by the metre and adds a wide choice of unique stock fabrics for the fashion and apparel, curtain, upholstery, theatrical linens, film productions, etc. to the range.
 It also designs unique fabrics along with our customers; to meet their specific requirements.

 "But at my back I always hear Time's wingd chariot hurrying near And yonder all before us lie Deserts of vast eternity."